Air Scout: Sudan

 The Sudanese Air Scout and Girl Guides Group is an active part of the Sudan Scouts Association and Girl Guides Association of Sudan.
 It was founded in 1975 by Isam Kamel and Alladeen Hassan Abas as part of the National Aviation Institute.
 In 1976, they transferred the Air Scout activities to the Sudanese Air Scout club in Nile Street Khartoum.
-Sudanese Air Scout members attend local activities, in addition to activities organized outside of the Sudan, such as Arab and International Jamborees.
+Sudanese Air Scout members attend local activities, in addition to activities organised outside of the Sudan, such as Arab and International Jamborees.
 Also, Sudanese Air Scouts send some members to study plane models in the Czech Republic.

 Thailand

 Air Scouting in Thailand was established on 21 July 1965.

 Trinidad and Tobago

 The Trinidad & Tobago Scout Association states that there are two Air Scout Groups in their membership, the 2nd Guaico Air Scouts based at Guaico Secondary School and the 1st Arouca Air Scouts based at the Arouca Anglican Church.

-The First Arouca Scout Group was started at the Arouca Anglican School in the 1930"s.
-In 1986 it was converted into an Air Scout Group under the watch of Mr.John Morris and Dr.Stephen.V.
-Blizzard.
+The First Arouca Scout Group was started at the Arouca Anglican School in the 1930s.
+In 1986 it was converted into an Air Scout Group under the watch of Mr. John Morris and Dr. Stephen V. Blizzard.